 01 July 2016

-Whitewater Parks International (WPI) has engaged the Faculty of Civil Engineering at the Czech Technical University in Prague, Czech Republic (CTU) to assist in the testing and validation of WPI's concept design work for Tokyo's Kasai Park whitewater venue.
+Whitewater Parks International (WPI) engaged the Faculty of Civil Engineering at the Czech Technical University in Prague, Czech Republic (CTU) to assist in the testing and validation of WPI's concept design work for the Kasai Park whitewater center in Tokyo.

-The modeling process is undertaken to demonstrate that all of the ICF technical requirements
+The modeling process is undertaken to demonstrate that all of ICF technical requirements

-can be met for canoe slalom events in 2020, while also establishing an initial configuration of hydraulic features.
+can be met for canoe slalom's highest level events, while also establishing an initial configuration of hydraulic features.

-While actual construction of the project is slated for completion in 2019, modeling in the current design phase is an important
+While actual construction of this project is slated for completion in 2019, modeling in the current design phase is an important

 step in refining the details that will lead to a more streamlined development process and more successful results.